chef/ffi-yajl/README.md

 * `:pretty` (default = false):  Produces more human readable 'pretty' output.
 * `:validate_utf8` (default = true):  Will raise an exception when trying to encode strings that are invalid UTF-8.
-When set to false this still will procude valid UTF-8 JSON but will replace invalid characters.
+When set to false this still will produce valid UTF-8 JSON but will replace invalid characters.

 ## Forcing FFI or C Extension